 The first test – potency testing – determines the levels of cannabinoids in the product.
 Hemp oil contains over 100 cannabinoids that have been identified in the plant.
 Potency testing determines the concentrations of all these cannabinoids, and therefore the potency of the hemp oil.

 Each cannabinoid has a different effect on the endocannabinoid system in our bodies.
 And so, each one can have different beneficial aspects.
-For example, some cannabinoids are widely considered to have pain relieving, antioxidant, anti-inflammatory, anti-seizure and anti-nausea effects.
-And others may have anti-fungal and anticonvulsant properties.
 It’s important to know the levels to determine the potency of the full-spectrum hemp oil.

 Tests you should look for before you buy hemp oil